 In May 2017, after years of negotiation, the TPC reached two final agreements to resolve herders’ complaints.
 Together, these agreements contain 60 separate commitments to address issues related to pasture and water resources, monitoring of impacts and community relations, compensation for lost livelihoods, and the mine’s disruption of the Undai River and sacred Bor Ovoo spring.

 In February 2019, Accountability Counsel published a report analyzing progress in the first 18 months of agreement implementation.
-This website provides an interactive summary of the report’s findings and recommendations and charts the TPC’s progress on fulfilling the agreement commitments.
+The report found that some of the most important commitments still required significant work, with successful implementation far from guaranteed.
+This website builds on that report and provides an update of findings and recommendations as of May 2020.

 The TPC’s work has begun to sow real benefits but it remains far from clear whether the agreements will fulfill their promise of supporting herders to continue their traditional way of life while living next to a world class mine.
 One thing is clear: rapid and effective progress is needed.

 Status of Commitments